hardWorker254/cortexide-fixes/HOW_TO_CONTRIBUTE.md

 # Contributing to CortexIDE
 ### Welcome! 👋
 This is the official guide on how to contribute to CortexIDE.
-We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or discord!
+We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or [Discord](https://discord.gg/NFc3EKPany)!

 There are a few ways to contribute:

 - 💫 Complete items on the Roadmap.
-- 💡 Make suggestions in our Discord.
+- 💡 Make suggestions in our [Discord](https://discord.gg/NFc3EKPany).
 - 🪴 Start new Issues in this repository.